artfulbytes/bots2d/README.md

 to ***docs/doxygen/***.
 You can also access it online [here](https://artfulbytes.github.io/bots2d/).

+There is also a lenghty blog post about it [here](https://www.artfulbytes.com/bots2d-blogpost).

 ## Known issues
 * Rendering is slightly off (probably because of rounding error)
     - Physics is fine, but two objects next to each other are rendered with a small gap in-between.
+* Rendering movement is jittery when the physics rate < 2x rendering rate
+    - No graphics interpolation

 ## Troubleshooting
 * Incorrect OpenGL version (Linux)